Pivoting the paradigm: the role of spreadsheets in K-12 data science: Disclosure statement

 \section{Disclosure statement}

 The authors have no conflicts of interest to report.
+We thank the editors and reviewers for their thoughtful and constructive feedback on this manuscript, which has helped to improve the clarity and quality of the paper.
 We gratefully acknowledge the contributions of teachers Zachary Boboth (Sora Schools), Jed Dioguardi (Hackley School), Diana Kaplan (Hackley School), Seth Karpinski (Hackley School), Daniel Lipin (St.~Mark's School of Texas), Bill McLay (Hackley School), and Keshena Richardson (Hackley School) for providing rich and insightful discussions on effective strategies, challenges, and considerations---both benefits and limitations---related to incorporating spreadsheets into teaching and learning within the K--12 setting.